inspec/inspec-aws/docs/resources/aws_ecr_repositories.md

       it { should exist }
     end

-Repositories in a non-default registry can be tested by supplying the registry ID.
-The AWS user should have access permission to it.
+Repositories in a non-default registry can be tested by supplying the registry ID if the AWS user has necessary permissions on it.

     describe aws_ecr_repositories(registry_id: '123456789012') do
       it { should exist }